MeNsaaH/grid-tsp-solver/README.md

+# Solving TSP:

-# GRID WITH OMNISCIENT REFERENCE POINT
+## GRID WITH OMNISCIENT REFERENCE POINT

 Solving Approximate first time TSP by changing focus to an omniscient director more than a JIT direction used by Greedy Algorithm.
 This algorithm uses a grid system to try to generate a first route of locations optimal than the greedy algorithm.